-Old Tom Morris, John H Taylor, George Duncan
+Old Tom Morris, J. H. Taylor, George Duncan

 Royal Dornoch Golf Club is spellbinding.
 It seems to mesmerise amateur and professional golfers from all over the world and many make the pilgrimage to this natural links at some point in their lives.
 Let’s be honest, for most people, it takes a concerted effort to get to Dornoch.
 For those who live in Glasgow, the drive by car will take about four hours.